PaulaSousa2014/CJJP-THub-Back-End/README.md

 1. Include a Java/Spring Boot backend.
 2. Everything should be stored in Railway MySQL Database.
-3. Include authentication with Spring Security.
+3. Include authentication with Spring Security JWT.
 4. Include unit and integration tests.
 5. Include robust error handling.